kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 * create a tuple
 * explain what it means that tuple is immutable
 * access an element in a tuple using index
+* get the length of a tuple
+* check if an item is an element in a tuple
+* traverse a tuple
 * create a list using square bracket operator
 * access an element in a list using index
 * get the length of a list